vicramon/ember-tutorial/chapters/editing-a-lead-part-ii.md

   form
     fieldset
       dl
-        dt: label for=view.firstName.elementId First Name:
+        dt: label First Name:
-        dd: view Ember.TextField value=firstName viewName="firstName"
+        dd: view Ember.TextField value=firstName

       dl
-        dt: label for=view.lastName.elementId Last Name:
+        dt: label Last Name:
-        dd: view Ember.TextField value=lastName viewName="lastName"
+        dd: view Ember.TextField value=lastName

       dl
-        dt: label for=view.email.elementId Email:
+        dt: label Email:
-        dd: view Ember.TextField value=email viewName="email"
+        dd: view Ember.TextField value=email

       dl
-        dt: label for=view.phone.elementId Phone:
+        dt: label Phone:
-        dd: view Ember.TextField value=phone viewName="phone"
+        dd: view Ember.TextField value=phone

     fieldset.actions
       input type='submit' value='Save Changes' click="saveChanges"
-      a.cancel href='#' click="cancel" cancel
+      a.cancel click="cancel" cancel
 ```

-Ember provides the `Ember.TextField` view which renders a text input.
+Ember gives you a `Ember.TextField` view which renders a text input.
 Just assign `value` to the property you want to bind to.

-For example, for `firstName` text field you could assign the value to `model.firstName` or just `firstName`.
-The template always looks in the controller first for a property, and if it doesn't find it then it will look to the model.
+Notice that I'm using `firstName` and `lastName` instead of `model.firstName` and `model.lastName`.
+Using `model` would work just fine, but it's unnecessary.
+The template always looks to the controller for a property, and if it's not in the controller then it will look to the model.
+You may want to use `model` for clarity, but it's up to you.

-The `form` tag actually doesn't do anything, it's just there to provide proper markup.
+The `form` tag actually doesn't do anything, it's just there for markup.

 This template has two actions: `saveChanges` and `cancel`.
 Let's implement them now.